 HUM 214/A – Madonna and Child

 The M.I.
 Hummel Nativity Set is one of the more popular groupings of the figurines, especially just before and during the Christmas season.
-One of the pieces of this group, the Madonna and Child, began as one piece and was soon after split due to production problems it was later produced as two separate pieces, both with the same number, 214 A, which is incised on the bottom of each piece.
+One of the pieces of this group, the Madonna and Child, began as one piece and was soon after separated due to production problems.
+It was produced as two separate pieces, both with the same number, 214 A, which is incised on the bottom of each piece.
 The one-piece unit was sold in white overglaze finish as well as in full color finish and both are considered to be quite rare today with the white overglaze version commanding a higher value.